 Whenever we attempt something new, whether it be a new job, a new project, or perhaps a new musical direction, we’re likely to encounter some well-meaning soul telling you “No, you can’t,” also known as the naysayer.
-I’m here to tell you that you might not be able to always avoid them, but you can learn how to deal with them.
+I’m here to tell you that you might not be able to always avoid them, but you can learn how to identify them and how to deal with them

 There are basically three categories of naysayers.
 Each possessing three levels of pessimism.

 With family naysayers, they don’t wish you harm, they just want you to be safe.
 They want you to have a steady job, a family, benefits, the whole nine yards.
 They want you to follow a rule book; however, you’re looking to follow a vision for which you have to make up the rules as you go along.
 We’ve heard that art and finance don’t mix.
 And neither do art and family approval.

 In dealing with family, I say this: love them, respect them, but ignore them.
 They may not get what you do, and they may not be able to get what you do.
 And you don’t need them to.
 Their function in your life is TLC, not career support..

 Destructive naysayers: Avoid these types at all costs.
 They thrive on negativity, and they absolutely love company.
 Under no circumstances are you to share your ideas or plans with them.
 Chances are they will only greet them with negativity and cynicism.
 As with the former, respect them, love them, but avoid them, and certainly don’t listen to or become influenced by them.